LuciaRolon/BasicBizHawkExternalTool/README.md

 # Building

 To build the project you will need [BizHawk 2.10](https://github.com/TASEmulators/BizHawk/releases/tag/2.10).
+You will also need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and Visual Studio 2022 or later.

  1. Extract the contents of the BizHawk build in a folder called BizHawk inside this project (at the same level of src).
  2. Open the project in Visual Studio.